Industrial Fluid Mixing: Engineering Theory and Practice

 What is CFD?
 The underlying mathematics.
 Time-averaged versus time-dependent.
 Validation of code predictions.
 Examples of “real world” applications.

 PMSL is dedicated to mixing, and so is our extensive test lab.
-You will take what you have learned in our classroom and apply it directly to projects in our test lab.
+Videos of projects in our test lab apply directly to subjects discussed in our lectures.

 - Course Materials